Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 A model-based approach along this line is \cite{zhang2018decoupling}, which learns a model to map the state observation $s$ to a latent-representation $z$.
-Accordingly, the transition probability is modeled on the latent space instead of the original state space, \ie~$\hat{z}_{t+1}=f_{\theta}(z_t, a_t) $, where $\theta$ is the parameter of the transition model, $z_t$ is the latent-representation of the state observation, and $a_t$ is the action accompanying that state.
-Next, a \emph{reward} module learns the value-function as well as the policy from the latent space $z$ using an actor-critic framework.
-One potential benefit of this latent representation is that knowledge can be transferred across tasks that have different rewards but share the same transition dynamics, in which case the \emph{dynamics} module can be directly applied to the target domain.
+The transition probability is modeled on the latent space instead of the original state space, \ie~$\hat{z}_{t+1}=f_{\theta}(z_t, a_t) $, where $\theta$ is the parameter of the transition model, $z_t$ is the latent-representation of the state observation, and $a_t$ is the action accompanying that state.
+Next, a \emph{reward} module learns the value function as well as the policy from the latent space $z$ using an actor-critic framework.
+One potential benefit of this latent representation is that knowledge can be transferred across tasks that have different rewards but share the same transition dynamics.